diwap/katacoda-scenarios/hello-world/intro.md

-Welcome to your first Docker Scenario!
+Welcome to your first GIT Snapshot Scenario!